Trent Durrington: Career

 Durrington's only minor league pitching win came on 5 May 2007 at Dunn Tire Park against the Pawtucket Red Sox.
 The win came in a game that was suspended on 23 April, but resumed nearly two weeks later.
 Durrington entered in the top of the 9th with the bases loaded and the Bisons losing 12–6.
 He walked the first two batters before retiring Luis Antonio Jimenez.
 The Bisons then managed to send thirteen men to the plate in the bottom of the ninth and got Durrington his only professional win with a bases-loaded walk.

 In 2015, he was inducted into the Australian Baseball Hall of Fame, in the category "Special induction for players who have had outstanding careers in the game of baseball Internationally, (e.g. MLB, Asia and other areas), and made outstanding contributions to the game of Baseball who may not meet the standard criteria."

+Personal life

+His son, Max Durrington, is also a professional baseball player.